vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     Under **Useful Links**, notice the list of resource links.

     There is no need to explore these links now, but it's worth noting that they are available.
 The _Documentation_ link, for example, takes you to the root page for IoT Hub resources and documentation.
-You can use this page to review the most up-to-date Azure IoT Hub documentation and explore additional resources that are outside the scope of this course.
-You will be referred to the docs.microsoft.com site throughout this course for additional reading on specific topics.
+You can use this page to review the most up-to-date Azure IoT Hub documentation and explore additional resources that are outside the scope of this lab.

     If you opened one of the links, close it now and use your browser to navigate back to the Azure portal tab.